theengs/gateway/docs/use/use.md

 ```

 :::tip
-On other linux variants the path might be slightly different.
+On other Linux variants the path might be slightly different.
 This can usually be seen by the commented out entries of `ExecStart=…` when editing bluetooth.service or with the `which bluetoothd` command.
 :::

 Save and close the file and then run the following commands: